-I considered submitting this blog anonymously for fear of the inevitable backlash.
 No views in this blog are directed at any individual and thus any offence caused to any individual I apologise for.
 This is merely a summary of my personal experience concerning the SU.

 My message to students: Participate.
 Make your Union represent YOU.
 The next Student Forum is on Thursday 9th February and motions can still be submitted towards it.
 Come along, become familiar with your elected officers who represent you, ask the questions you want answered- that is what it is for!
 As cliché as it sounds; the power to change the Union is in your hands.